Can your phone get a virus?

 It might be challenging to know if the malware is taking up storage, because these days, legit applications tend to download big system files.
 However, you still need to monitor the storage and take action if the things you put on your phone aren’t very large, but there is a lack of space on your device.

-Having malware in your system means an unauthorized program running on the background without your knowledge.
+One of the easiest things to do when considering how to know if your phone has a virus is by looking at whether your battery drains.
+Having malicious software in your system means an unauthorized program running in the background without your knowledge.
 And it drains your battery.

 If your battery drains more than usual and there isn’t any problem with the hardware, then it is time for you to check your phone for viruses.
 Also, you can try installing battery manager apps and monitor the battery usage of different apps.
 If most of the usage is unexplained or unusually high for some programs, then there could be malware.